Building a Corpus

 • What search terms and Boolean operators will you use?

-• Will you search full text, headlines only, or abstracts?
+• Will you search full text or only headlines and abstracts?

 • How will you de-duplicate results across databases?